 The research proposal should stand alone (i.e. it should contain all the information required to support your research plan) and should contain a complete description of your project.
 Reviewers are under no obligation to read Other Application Materials (see Task 7).

-The research proposal may be comprised of text, tables, charts, figures and photographs, as required and should be attached as a PDF document, with a maximum of 10 pages (including figures and tables).
+Within the allotted page limitations, the research proposal may be comprised of text, tables, charts, figures and photographs, as required and should be attached as a PDF document.